What is the difference between WHMIS 1988 MSDS & WHMIS 2015 SDS Formats

 The Difference Between WHMIS 1988 MSDS & WHMIS 2015

 Health Canada has aligned the Workplace Hazardous Materials Information System (WHMIS) with the widely recognized Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
-WHMIS will now be referred to as WHIMIS 1988 and the newly updated GHS and WHMIS will be referred to as WHMIS 2015.
+WHMIS will now be referred to as WHMIS 1988 and the newly updated GHS and WHMIS will be referred to as WHMIS 2015.
 The entire process was completed in 3 phases, with the final phase being completed on December 1st, 2018.

 To ensure that your business operations and workers are WHMIS trained and compliant, learn more about our GHS Transition Solutions.